sean-morris/sean-morris/README.md

 - Facilitating the integration of interactive computing in curriculum

 #### **Automatic Grading with otter-grader** | National Networking
-- Developped and Support an online grading system for Jupyter Notebooks configured with otter-grader
+- Developed and support an online grading system for Jupyter Notebooks configured with otter-grader
 ---

 ### Knowing a little about a lot